zinguala/DevSecOps12_FinalProject/README.md

 - “sudo adduser username”

-- sudo visudo : add the user under  # User privilege specification – “username ALL=(ALL:ALL) ALL”
+- sudo visudo : add the user under  # User privilege specification:
+ “username ALL=(ALL:ALL) ALL”

 - add username to sudoers group: “sudo usermod -aG sudo username”